 Interested in becoming a TA++?
 We are looking for students who have a dedication to high standards, great content knowledge, and the willingness to help others.
 Watch for applications 5-6 weeks before the end of the semester on the TA++ website.

-ABCs, short for Above and Beyond Computer Science, is a weekly professional development workshop on Fridays 2-5pm in Library 1180.
-It is open to junior and senior level students, as well as sophomores interested in applying for internships, jobs, or grad school.
-This semester, two representatives from Facebook will be assisting in the design and delivery of this workshop, spending part of each week at CSUMB.
-Hiring organizations will be invited to present, mock interview, and real interview during this time.
-The workshop is sequential (resume writing -> applying -> interview prep), so you will derive the most benefit if you consistently attend.
+ABCs, short for Above and Beyond Computer Science, is a weekly professional development workshop offered every Fridays 2-5pm in Library 1188.
+All sophomore, junior and senior students are strongly encouraged to attend this workshop.
+In our experience, students who participate in ABCs have significantly higher chance of getting internship and job offers.
+Hiring organizations and friends from industry (including Facebook, Google, Pixar, Quizlet, Salesforce, Uber and VmWare) will be invited to present, conduct mock and real interview during this time.
+The workshop is sequential (resume writing -> applying -> interview prep), so you will derive the most benefit if you attend consistently.

 Also, check out the Opportunity Board for ideas on where to apply for internships, research experiences for undergraduates (REUs), camps, and other ways to increase your employability.
 This list is not comprehensive, but it should give you a starting place for your search.Are you interested in learning about more opportunities?
 Join CS-You-Monterey Slack workspace and join the #internship-jobs channel.

 There are three ways students can make appointments (for group sessions): call, email, or walk-in.

 For Math 100, 115, 130, 150, 151, 170, 250 tutoring hours, click the button belowMATH TUTOR HOURS

 Option One: Drop-in writing support (no appointment necessary)

 - Fridays, 11:00a - 2:50p

 Option Two: One-on-one 50-minute appointment with a writing tutor